Ever since opening its doors to the world in the 70s, China has experienced a period of rapid growth and change.

 Notes are available for 1RMB, 10RMB, 20RMB, 50RMB, and 100RMB.
 There are also 1RMB coins available, as well as smaller fractions of known as ‘Mao’ for the Chinese leader who adorns them.

-Chinese businesses do not accept other currency, including the US dollar and the Hong Kong dollar.
+Chinese businesses do not accept any other currency, including the US dollar or Hong Kong dollar.

 3. Exchange currency at ATMs in China